shanehoey/worddoc/docs/_pages/getting-started.md

   cta_url: "/docs"
 ---

 This PowerShell module enables you to **create Word Documents directly from Powershell**.
 The only prequisites are that you have PowerShell v5 and MS Word installed on your computer.
-The Installation of the module could not be simpler as the current release is hosted on [PowerShell Gallery](https://www.powershellgallery.com/packages/WordDoc/)

 ## Latest Release